Blog/7 min read·March 15, 2026

 The goal is not to ignore problems.
 The goal is to be honest about which problems are real and which problems you invented because genuine vulnerability is harder than justified retreat.

 Datebrief will help you work this out.
-Vent about the date and your report will give you an actual red flag assessment — distinct from the noise — based on what you actually said.
+Vent about the date for 60 seconds and your report will give you an actual red flag assessment — distinct from the noise — based on what you actually said.

 Which is usually more useful than what you think you said.